-eLearning courses are delivered via the Internet using a learning management system (Open LMS).
-Most online courses are asynchronous, meaning that students are not required to be online at a specific time to take part in course activities and most of the communication among students and instructors does not take place in real time.
-Although there are no specific access times, all online courses have a specific schedule of assignments with due dates.
+College curriculum or continuing education course in which 100% of the instruction is delivered via the Internet/online are classified as online courses.
+Courses may have proctored testing, but instruction is delivered online.
+Although there may not be specific access times, most online courses have a specific schedule of assignments with due dates.
 To establish enrollment, students must log into the course and submit the orientation assignment by the deadline designated by the instructor.
 Students are required to log into the course several times a week for the duration of the semester, and they must also meet course deadlines specified by the instructor, as would be the case in a traditional campus course.
 In some online sections, faculty use a conferencing application to meet virtually with the class at a specified time.
 This information is communicated on the posted online course schedule.
 Online courses are identified in the class schedules by an N in the section number.
 Students enrolled in these classes must follow the regular admissions and registration process, pay regular tuition and fees, and meet all course prerequisites.
 As noted earlier, information related to online student support and procedures is found in the Online Education at SCC guide available on the MySCC page of the website at MySCC.sandhills.edu.